Wordtype A Consonant Gradation

 2. What is Wordtype A?

 Wordtypes are based on what kind of letters are at the end of the word.
 Since Finnish has so many cases that you add to the end of words, there are a lot of changes that happen at the border of the word and the case ending.

 Wordtype A is for the most common type of words.
 If you’ve been studying for a short period of time, you probably haven’t learned yet about wordtype B. If that’s the case, focus on this first type of consonant gradation until you have a decent grasp on it before learning wordtype B. Save yourself some confusion!
 Generally, wordtype B is only discussed months after students learn about wordtype A consonant gradation.

 3. When Do You Use Consonant Gradation?

 Wordtype A consonant gradation takes place when you add certain cases to the end of words.
 It happens for the following endings: -n, -t, -ssa, -lla, -sta, -lta, -lle, -ksi and -tta.
 These cases have one thing in common: when adding them to a word, the last syllable becomes closed.
 You could also see it this way: these are all cases that end in either one consonant, or two consonants and a vowel.

-For Wordtype A, the infinitive of the word (the basic form) will always be strong.
+For Wordtype A, the nominative of the word (the basic form) will always be strong.
 All the cases mentioned in the last paragraph will make a word weak.